By John Spear, CFA

 The USAA asset allocation portfolios are currently neutral on equities and fixed income.

-Within equities, we maintain a full overweight non-U.S. developed markets, with a slightly larger allocation to Japan than Europe.
-Valuation-wise, Japan is one of the cheaper regions within DM, and we see better prospects for profitability.
+Within equities, we maintain a full overweight on non-U.S. developed markets, with a slightly larger allocation to Japan than Europe.
+Japan is one of the cheaper regions on a valuation basis, and we see better prospects for profitability.
+The stronger yen has hurt equities a bit, but we have used periods of weakness as opportunities to add to our position.

-We are underweight U.S. large cap and small cap stocks, as expected returns stand to be lower than other regions given higher relative valuations.
-We are also slightly underweight investment-grade corporate bonds, as we see an imbalance between risk and expected returns, and neutral on high-yield credit.
+We are underweight on U.S. large cap and small cap stocks, as expected returns stand to be lower than other regions given higher relative valuations.
+We are also slightly underweight on credit (corporate bonds), as we see an imbalance between risk and expected returns.

 Investing in securities products involves risk, including possible loss of principal.